Everest Base Camp Trekking cost and Itinerary

 Spring (March to May):

-Spring is one of the peak seasons for trekkers to Everest Base Camp because of the mild temperatures, especially at the lower altitude, which make walking relatively pleasant.
+Spring is one of the peak seasons for trekkers to Everest Base Camp due to the mild temperatures, especially at lower altitudes, which make walking relatively pleasant.
 The skies are mostly clear, and grand views of peaks are possible without any hindrance, making the whole trek more fun.
 This also happens to be the time when rhododendron forests attain full bloom, adding riotous colors to the landscape.

 There is a better chance of seeing wildlife, and the weather is pleasant.
-This is considered the best time for first-timers and experienced trekkers.
+This is considered the ideal time for both first-time trekkers and experienced hikers.

 Autumn (September to November):

 Autumn is considered the high season for trekking to Everest Base Camp.
 The monsoon rains have disappeared, and the air is fresh and crisp.
-Some of the clearest mountain views of the year can be seen.
+Some of the clearest mountain views of the year are visible.
 The weather is mildly warm, providing comfortable trekking conditions at higher altitudes.

 The conditions remain stable enough, and many think it is well worth the crowds.
 Little rain or snowfall occurs in autumn, making it ideal for a hassle-free and breathtakingly beautiful trekking session.